mcwleong/GPU_Diffeomorphic_LogDemons/readme.md

 5. Run 'CUDA_diffeomorphic_logdemons_3D_ITK' under the 'build' directory

-The work is linked to the following publication (to appear):
+The work is linked to the following publication:
 Leong, M.C.W., Lee, KH., Kwan, B.P.Y. et al. Performance-aware programming for intraoperative intensity-based image registration on graphics processing units.
 Int J CARS (2021). https://doi.org/10.1007/s11548-020-02303-y

 If you have any question, please feel free to contact me at mcwleong@connect.hku.hk or mcwleong1993@gmail.com